 Social and Content Marketing Merge

 Social media marketing and content marketing should no longer be thought of as two different entities.
-Instead, social marketing should be intertwined into every aspect of your business.
+Instead, social marketing should be intertwined with every aspect of your business.
 Before, social marketing was focused on getting as much engagement as possible.
 While engagement is important, it shouldn’t be your starting point.
 This is why experts are saying to shift social marketing to focus on the content that you are creating.

 The content you do create should not be generic or else there is a good chance it will be ignored.
 Your content should be personalized to your business.
 You want to sell your brand, what makes you different, and why people should use your services or buy your products.
 Social media sites like Facebook are a place where people interact; it’s a social space.
 Having a strong social media presence in which you produce content consistently will force people to start talking about you.

 As discussed in a recent article about new Facebook features, the new recommendation tool ranks businesses based on Facebook reviews.
-So just like when someone searches for services on Google, Facebook will now display search results based off of Facebook rankings and reviews.
+So just like when someone searches for services on Google, Facebook will now display search results based on Facebook rankings and reviews.
 Your rankings and reviews can only be increased by consistently producing fresh content that attracts customers to your business.
 It’s time for businesses to focus their social marketing on effective content creation; customer engagement will follow organically if you do.

 Video is Taking Over